Yfiyo/My-First/README.md

 The rest is up to you.
   2020.1.16
-It's a special day,remenber?You'll never forget it.Don't forget to cellebrate today.
+It's a special day,remember?You'll never forget it.Don't forget to celebrate today.